DnD 5e - Paladin Subclass Breakdown

 - : Animate Dead is always nice to have, and Bestow Curse has several excellent options.
 Consider combining the two by cursing your foe to give them disadvantage on Strength checks and saves, then have your undead pets grapple them and shove them to the ground.

-- : Blight is decent single-target damage, especially against plants, but I have never liked Confusion because it's so unreliable.
-Even though Confusion is an AOE I would much rather us a more predictable single-target spell like Hold Person.
+- : Blight is decent single-target damage, especially against plants, but your spell save DC won't match a full spellcaster, and by this level the damage may feel underwhelming.
+Divine Smite does 5d8 damage for the same spell slot compared to Blight's 8d8, and Divine Smite can be doubled on a critical hit and doesn't allow a save for half.
+I have never liked Confusion because it's so unreliable.
+Even though Confusion is an AOE I would much rather us a more predictable.

-- : Contagion is incredibly powerful, especially if the foe fails their three saves.
-Slimy Doom will essentially end an encounter, especially if you can apply a damage over time effect.
-Dominate Person is a powerful way to temporarily gain an extra party member.
+- : Contagion is great, but complicated, and relies on your hitting with a spell attack first Slimy Doom will essentially end an encounter, especially if you can apply a damage over time effect to keep them perpetually stunned.
+Dominate Person is a powerful way to temporarily gain an extra party member, but your save DC may not be high enough to make it reliable.

 - : Permanent Stoneskin.
 This makes you very difficult to kill, especially in games with no magic items.
 However, in games where magic items are common or where the world is dominated by spellcasters this might be completely useless.

 - : Lots of damage, a good use for your Bonus Action, and it makes it hard for enemies to see.
-Be sure that you have Darkvision so that you're not a victim of your own effect.
+Be sure that you have Darkvision so that you're not a victim of your own effect, and strongly consider using Channel Divinity: Dreadful Asepct for the ongoing damage.